NittoNeko/Rally-the-Brave/Documentation/technical_highlights.md

 ## Task

-Tasks are concrete and replaceable implementations of properties/behaviours, and they must be contained within Components.
+Tasks are concrete implementations of properties/behaviours, and they must be contained within other contexts like Entities or Components.
-This means Tasks should always be bound to certain Components, and are only visible to those Components.
+This means Tasks should always be bound to certain contexts, and are only visible to those contexts(parents).

 <a id="mapping"></a>
 ## Mapping from TECT to C\#

 To realize all these TECT conceptions, we must map them to C# conceptions:
-*	Interfaces represent functionalities.
+*	In a composition relationship, parents refer to bigger pieces that contain other pieces, and children refer to smaller pieces that are contained within other pieces.
+	Children might parents as well.
+*	In a delegatation relationship, parents refer to the higher levels that delegate jobs downward, and children refer to the lower levels that receive the jobs.
+	Children might be parents as well.
+*	Functionalities are any methods visible to the public.
+	They should be always grouped by Interfaces.
 	*	However, Interfaces for Strategy Pattern are NOT counted as functionalities.
-		Because they are only visible to Components that contain them.
+		Because they are only visible to their parents.
 *	Tempaltes are represented by:
 	1. Scriptable Objects and their assets/instances.
 	2. Serializable C# classes that serve as parts of Scriptable Object.